Taking the GED Test in South Carolina

 Adult Education Programs

 Adult education programs are located throughout South Carolina and are supported by the South Carolina State Department of Education.
 These programs offer GED preparation classes, official practice exams and online GED preparation programs supported by instructors.
-You might also have the opportunity to begin earning college credits while enrolled in an adult education program.
-You should register for classes or tests within the county or public school district that you reside in.

 Preparing on Your Own for the GED